Anu-310/CaneAI-Quality-System/Assets/Hardware/README.md

 - Arduino-based data acquisition unit
 - LCD module for local display

-The hardware is designed to capture sensor signals from sugarcane in a non-destructive manner and transmit processed values to the AI system for further analysis.
+The hardware is arranged to capture sensor signals from sugarcane in a non-destructive manner and transmit the processed values to the AI system for further analysis.